 Planned Parenthood ideology and methods are the Western nations' foremost destroyer of human lives and cultural wellbeing, and Planned Parenthood's two specialties are birth control and abortion.
-With birth control serving as abortion's bonded partner and its high failure rate serving as abortion's prime recruiter (victim supplier), how can the church expect to abolish Planned Parenthood's second specialty as long as it refuses to expose and denounce the lead purpose and function of Planned Parenthood's first specialty?
+With birth control serving as abortion's bonded partner and its high failure rate serving as abortion's prime recruiter (victim supplier), how can our church expect to abolish Planned Parenthood's second specialty as long as it refuses to expose and denounce the lead purpose and function of Planned Parenthood's first specialty?

 Similarly, however much our pulpits may choose to preach against abortion cruelty and injustice, will the demonic forces that plot the killing ever fear the preaching as long as it ignores child aversion's insufferable spirit and contraception's assist role?
 A half-century of preaching since abortion's legalization has provided valuable insight to the answer of that question.
 During our church's praiseworthy periods (such as the Early Church and Protestant Reformation eras), the pulpit permissiveness and sidestepping we observe today had no footing.
 Instead of evading contraception, the Church exposed and rejected it outright, as a primary teaching.
-Our pulpits in century 21 must do likewise and then "plead their case to win it."
+Our pulpits in century 21 must do likewise and then "plead their case to win it," as Jeremiah 5:28 instructs us to do.

-The Wisdom of Church Leaders Past and Present: A Comparison
+The Wisdom of Church Leaders Past and Present: An Enlightening Comparison